milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 Provide personalized services, including content and ads

 We use the information we collect to customize our services for you, including providing recommendations, personalized content, and customized search results.
 For example, Security Checkup provides security tips adapted to how you use Google products.
-And Google Play uses information like apps you’ve already installed and videos you’ve watched on YouTube to suggest new apps you might like.
+And, depending on your available settings, Google Play could use information like apps you’ve already installed and videos you’ve watched on YouTube to suggest new apps you might like.

-Depending on your settings, we may also show you personalized ads based on your interests.
+Depending on your settings, we may also show you personalized ads based on your interests and activity across Google services.
 For example, if you search for “mountain bikes,” you may see ads for sports equipment on YouTube.
 You can control what information we use to show you ads by visiting your ad settings in My Ad Center.

 We don’t show you personalized ads based on sensitive categories, such as race, religion, sexual orientation, or health.
 We don’t show you personalized ads based on your content from Drive, Gmail, or Photos.